unexist/blog/_posts/2021-06-24-aggregate-asciidoc-from-multiple-repositories.md

 title: Aggregate asciidoc from multiple repositories
 date: 2021-06-24 15:24 +0200
 author: Christoph Kappel
-tags: tools asciidoc antora docs
+tags: tools asciidoc antora docs showcase
 ---
 [AsciiDoc][1] is my favorite text processing tool, I basically use it everywhere - well except in in this blog.
 It has lots of advantages over [Markdown][2], but don't let us delve into preferences